Internal attack surface

 You can access the Unified model explorer from these locations:

-• Settings > Manage unified properties
+• Settings > Manage unified properties or Settings > View unified properties (depends on your permissions)

 • Workspace > Unified asset model

-Understand the unified asset model
+Understand the unified model

-Unified assets with disparate data
+Unified types with disparate data

 Viewing and querying unified properties:

-When querying for unified assets you typically want to filter on the best value for a given unified property.
+When querying for unified types you typically want to filter on the best value for a given unified property.
 But in some cases you may want to query for a match across any of the source properties fulfilling that unified property.
-By default, a property match clause from a column filter, or in a Cypher query (e.g. WHERE a.os_family), will compare against the best fulfilling property value with the exception of string or array properties.
+By default, a property match clause from a column filter, or in a Cypher query (for example, WHERE a.os_family), will compare against the best fulfilling property value with the exception of string or array properties.
 For properties which are strings or arrays by default the match will compare across all fulfilling values of the unified property and will evaluate to true if any of them match.
 This allows you to discover source records that may not be apparent from the best value.

 For example, suppose a user in your attack surface has two different names in two different source records, "Christopher" and "Chris", and the best property for the username is "Chris".
 Since the name property of a User record is a string, a filter on user.name that matches either "Christopher" or "Chris" will retrieve this record.
 However, when displaying the user in a table, the user’s name will still be shown as "Chris".
 It is still possible to display both "Christopher" and "Chris" by modifying the source query to return every(user.name).